blcksec/ohmyshit/README.md

 | **wget**  | `sh -c "$(wget -O- https://raw.githubusercontent.com/ohmyzsh/ohmyzsh/master/tools/install.sh)"`   |
 | **fetch** | `sh -c "$(fetch -o - https://raw.githubusercontent.com/ohmyzsh/ohmyzsh/master/tools/install.sh)"` |

-_Note that any previous `.zshrc` will be renamed to `.zshrc.pre-oh-my-zsh`.
+_Note that any previous `.zshrc` will be renamed to `.zshrc.pre-oh-my-shit`.
 After installation, you can move the configuration you want to preserve into the new `.zshrc`._

 #### Manual inspection